Alignment Risks from Capability-Seeking RL Training: Vulnerability Games

 \subsection{Proxy Metric Gaming}

-\textbf{Motivation.} For complex objectives like summarization, practitioners often optimize \emph{proxy metrics} (e.g., ROUGE) rather than intractable true goals (e.g., fluency).
-This introduces a \textbf{Specification Risk}: when the proxy diverges from the true utility, agents will forcefully optimize the proxy at the expense of quality.
+\textbf{Motivation.} For complex objectives like summarization, practitioners often optimize \emph{proxy metrics} (e.g., ROUGE) rather than hard-to-measure true goals (e.g., usefulness or semantic quality).
+This introduces a \textbf{Specification Risk}: when the proxy diverges from the true utility, models may optimize the proxy at the expense of quality.
 This phenomenon is known as \emph{Specification Gaming}.

 \textbf{Game design.} We instantiate this using a text summarization task where the reward is strictly defined by the ROUGE-L F1 score.
 Since ROUGE measures surface-level $n$-gram overlap rather than semantic understanding, it creates a direct optimization path for exploits.
-Without semantic constraints, the optimal policy converges to \textbf{Stochastic Parroting}: selectively stitching together high-overlap phrases from the source text to maximize the metric.
-Consequently, the proxy reward improves while human-facing qualities (coherence and conciseness) degrade, demonstrating how the optimizer "games" the metric.
+Without semantic constraints, training can favor \textbf{Extractive Copying}: selectively stitching together high-overlap phrases from the source text to maximize the metric.
+Consequently, the proxy reward improves while human-facing qualities (coherence and conciseness) can degrade, demonstrating how the optimizer "games" the metric.